OmniBrew/sw5e-data/data/species/iktotchi.md

 Iktotchi society is a stratified society.
 Upward mobility is both possible and encouraged.
 Iktotchi are an outwardly dispassionate people, which is evidenced by their culture.
 They have a robust legal system, and suffer little crime.
 Iktotchi are respectful of cultures other than their own and can easily integrate with others.

 Iktotchi who distinguish themselves often earn a titular nickname, by which they are referred to in place of their name.
 Generally, this is done by accomplishing a remarkable feat that benefits the Iktotchi as whole.

+### NAMES
+Iktotchi names are generally two syllables.
+Surnames are familial.
+Respected Iktotchi often adopt a nickname, which they use in place of their birth name.

+__Male Names.__ Dilnam, Imruth, Kashkil, Yellam

+__Female Names.__ Kemkal, Onyeth, Reshu, Zorlu

+__Surnames.__ Hevil, Kaawi, Mimir, Nudaal, Zelend